Ddhalim/Ddhalim/README.md

 - 👋 Hi, I’m Chris
 - 👀 I’m interested in learning new things that can better my world
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a web app project
 - 📫 How to reach me : chatbot.indo@gmail.com